 24. Anusarn Market

-The Anusarn Market is part of the Night Bazaar, but is an undercover section that’s really well lit and easier to navigate than the on-street areas.
+The Anusarn Market is part of the Night Bazaar but is an undercover section that’s really well lit and easier to navigate than the on-street areas.
 There are quite a few bars around the market so it’s a great place to pull up a seat and do a spot of people watching.
 There’s also a small pop-up food court area, I really recommend the Indian restaurant here, they do pretty good curries and breads.
+Find out more about the Anusarn Market here.

 25. Drink beer over ice

 Do what?
 Ah, yep.
 It’s hot as a beast in Thailand and your beer tends to get really, really hot really, really fast.
 Not good.
-So don’t be surprised if your friendly bar tender or waiter serves you up a nice big cold glass of ice with your beer.
+So don’t be surprised if your friendly bartender or waiter serves you up a nice big cold glass of ice with your beer.
 Give it a go, it’s actually kind of wonderful once you get past the first few very weird sips.
 Like I said, I have a really weak stomach and drinking my beer like this didn’t expose me to any nasty tummy troubles from the ice.
+Read more about the Thailand culture of drinking beer over ice here.

 26. Just walk